{{ summaryHeading }}

 Worked Examples:

-Choose Glass overlay and open Stop Ledger.
-Stops below 100% alpha should appear as rgba() fragments, while fully opaque stops stay as HEX.
-Use the Transparent grid preview surface if the gradient will sit over imagery or another background color.
+A glass overlay needs an opacity check before approval.
+Choose Glass overlay, open Stop Ledger, and confirm that stops below 100% alpha appear as rgba() fragments while fully opaque stops stay as HEX.
+Use the Transparent grid preview surface when the gradient will sit over an image or variable background.

-In Custom gradient, place a middle stop at 80% and the next stop at 40%.
-The preview may still render because CSS has fixup rules, but Color stops reports that positions need sorting.
-Click Sort and recheck Stop Ledger before copying the CSS.
+Out-of-order custom stops are a common troubleshooting case.
+Put one stop at 80% and the next at 40%; the preview may still paint, but Color stops reports that positions need sorting.
+Click Sort and confirm the corrected order before copying.

 FAQ: